Median Salary

 Bottom line: Cape Coral offers a viable career for web developers who prioritize lifestyle over rapid advancement.
 The median salary of $93,473 supports a comfortable life, but you'll need to be strategic about growth.
 For the right person—someone who values beaches, safety, and work-life balance—it's a hidden gem.
 For those seeking a dynamic tech scene, Tampa's 45-minute drive might be worth the commute.

-Other Careers in Cape Coral
+Other Careers in Cape Coral, FL

 Explore More in Cape Coral